OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-1.md

 <summary>💡 Reveal Answer</summary>

 - `view` functions can **read** state variables but cannot modify them.
-- `pure` functions **cannot read or write** any state — they work only with inputs and internal logic.
+- `pure` functions **cannot read or write** any state, they work only with inputs and internal logic.

 These modifiers signal intent to the compiler and to users, and they don’t cost gas when called externally.